KID M : Metropolis + Kid A

 Harbou and Lang.
 H. G. Wells believed Metropolis was a

-forgery of his own When The Sleeper Wakes
+forgery of his own When The Sleeper Wakes and apparently he

 was no fan of the film.
 I also am reminded of the song "Babylon" by